ItsIrv/quvel-kit/docs/backend/tenant-module.md

 The `TenantMiddleware` resolves the tenant for each request based on the domain.
 This middleware is automatically applied to routes that require tenant context.

-### ResolverService
+### HostResolver

-The `ResolverService` handles the logic for resolving a tenant from a request.
+The `HostResolver` handles the logic for resolving a tenant from a request.

 Resolution process: